kolapally/computer_vision/README.md

 - Kranthi Maddishetty

 # Tech Stack
-- Python backend - Face detection using MTCNN, face detection deep learning model using TensorFlow transfer learning with EfficientNetV2, API with FastAPI and Streamlit for interface.
+- Python backend - Face detection using MTCNN, face detection deep learning model using TensorFlow transfer learning with EfficientNetV2, API with FastAPI
+- Streamlit frontend

 # Project scope and duration
 This project was developed as part of the Le Wagon Data Science Bootcamp Batch 1181 Online (Feb-Mar2023) over the course of two weeks